hoodiecrow/arl/README.md

 # Time management
 To keep it simple for now, time management is Player-centric.
 The rest of the world acts when the player moves (including resting).
 Maybe some other actions will let the world act as well.

+# Enemies
+Move randomly unless near the player, in which case they attempt to approach and attack.

 ## My resources

 - https://www.roguebasin.com/index.php/How_to_Write_a_Roguelike_in_15_Steps